jatin389/RDBMS/README.md

 # RDBMS
-Try to understand and develop a smaller version of sqlite
+Prototype of SQLite - to understand the working of DATABASE(S) in a better way.

 references:-